caislcsc/cs/README.md

 This repository contains:

   * Good examples of Projects from Students.
-  * Example code to supplement each session.
+  * Example code to supplement sessions.
-  * Syllabi for courses [I feel like this should not be here.
-Github should be more oriented to source code.].
   * Additional projects and source code.

 Current Syllabus: __Creative Coding and Game Development I, Processing and p5.js: Creative Coding for the Visual Learners__